 “If my wife wants to stay up half an hour later than the bed time I chose for her, her bottom has to worry about my punishment” – from a “domestic discipline” website recommended by one patriarchal woman to another woman, to learn about “Christian” marriage.(3; 4)

-Patriarchy supporters teaches that men are master of the home and the priest of the household, by the mere fact of maleness.
-God should not be at the center for wifes and daughters, but the husband/ father should.
-Women are not spiritually capable of entering God’s kingdom by the same way men can, but need a man to make their decisions.
+Patriarchy supporters teach that men are master of the home and the priest of the household, by the mere fact of maleness.
+God should not be at the centre for wives and daughters, but the husband/ father should.
+Women are not spiritually capable of entering God’s kingdom by the same way men can – they need a man to make their decisions.

 There are a few verses which would be used again and again to defend the “patriarch”‘s notions.
 For example, “the husband is the head of the wife as Christ also is the head of the church” (head in that context is not an idiom for leadership) is a popular one.